 - Explore the old streets of Malacca and Georgetown, also known as the “Pearl of the Orient” and widely recognised as the food capital of Malaysia, along with being the first British settlement in Southeast Asia.
-In Malacca you can see the imprints of British, Dutch and Portuguese forces left behind in forts, museums, churches and towers.
+In Malacca, you can see the imprints of British, Dutch and Portuguese forces left behind in forts, museums, churches and towers.

 - Dive into the mystical waters of Langkawi, which is a popular destination in itself for snorkelling and diving enthusiasts.
-The best attractions in Langkawi make the most of the natural landscapes, extensive parks, and iconic structures that no first-time visitor should skip on their travel itinerary.
+The best attractions in Langkawi make the most of the natural landscapes, extensive parks, and iconic structures that no first-time visitor should skip on their itinerary.

 - No trip to Malaysia is complete without a visit to Borneo, home of incredible eco-systems and an environment for endangered species such as orangutan to roam free in the wild.
-Borneo isn’t only centred around the the rainforest, it also hosts the magical island of Sabah along with its fascinating culture.
+Borneo isn’t only centred around the rainforest, it also hosts the magical island of Sabah along with its fascinating culture.